Sicilian Defense

 This one starts with Morra; however, the opposing side does not choose to go for 2…cxd4; instead, it goes for 2…d5.
 After that, 3.Nc3 (an improving move) is played, and 3…dxe4 will be replied by 4.Nxe4.
 Then, once the rival makes an uncharacteristic play with 4…Nd7, 5.Qe2 will set up the bait.
 The lurking menace is Nd6#; if the opposing side goes Nf6, they will fall into it.

-Famous games on Sicilian Defense
+Famous Games Featuring the Sicilian Defense

 Jose Raul Capablanca vs Davide Marotti, London – 1922